Community Resources & Information

 Join SVTEC

 The Silicon Valley Transportation Electrification Clearinghouse (SVTEC) is a collaboration of public, private, and nonprofit leaders working to accelerate EV adoption across Silicon Valley.
-Visit the SVTEC webpage if your agency or company is interested in joining and to learn more about available resources and upcoming meetings.
+Visit the SVTEC webpage if your agency or company is interested in joining and meet quarterly to accelerate EV adoption across the region.

 Interested in learning more about the additional programs available to residents and businesses in your community to help them go all-electric?
 Check out the full list of rebates and programs.